splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 * Fluentd for log capture
 * Tools to support migration from SignalFx products

+Check :ref:`migrate-from-sa-to-otel` to learn how to migrate your data from the SignalFx Smart Agent to the Collector.

 .. caution::

   Splunk officially supports the Splunk Distribution of OpenTelemetry Collector.
   Splunk only provides best-effort support for the upstream OpenTelemetry Collector.

 .. raw:: html